Using bore water safely

 If the bore fails due to a structural problem, such as blockage, corrosion or collapse of casing materials (including screens), contact a licensed driller who can provide further advice on repair or redevelopment works.

 Can I connect my bore water to a scheme drinking water supply?

 Bore water cannot be connected to the scheme supply unless:

-Do I need a licence to install a bore?
+Do I need approval or a licence to install a bore?